GrapeSalad/5-5-soloProject/README.md

 ### SPECs
 This program will:
 1. Receive user input.
-2. Pass user input as argument to backend function parameter.
-3. Count up from 1 to user input.
+2. Count up from 1 to user input.
+For example: The user enters 6 so the program will count from 1-6.
-4. Check count against 15, 5, 3 -> if one returns a value that is divisible by them return ping-pong, pong, ping respectively.
+3. Check count against 15, 5, 3 -> if the number is divisible by them return ping-pong, pong, ping respectively.
-5. Return all numbers being counted that aren't turned into strings as well as the strings to the user in order.
+4. Return all numbers being counted that aren't changed as well as the changed numbers to the user in order.

 ### INSTALLATION
 https://github.com/GrapeSalad/5-5-soloProject is the url that will provide access to the code.